sachinagar088/CricketGame/README.md

 1. Strategy patterns for getting the nextPlayer.
 2. Over functionality.
-3. random probabilitic function to return score based on batsman and bowler.
+3. random probabilistic function to return score based on batsman and bowler.

 For testing Purpose total wickets is set to 2